“I threw my back out” “I ruptured a disc” “I pinched a nerve”

 Over the next several days, I will post some exercise ideas and rationale that I have used in helping hundreds of patients recover from back pain and get back to doing what they love.
 Follow me on Instagram and Twitter @drdannydpt and maybe you will get some ideas!

-Thanks for reading, and if you have any questions or comments please leave them below or email me at firstname.lastname@example.org
+Thanks for reading, and if you have any questions or comments or want to come by our office in Sterling, VA, please leave them below or email me at firstname.lastname@example.org

 Also, if you found this helpful or interesting, please share it to continue to spread the word.
 I am touched by how many of you signed up for this newsletter and are getting value out of it.
 I hope to continue to grow with your help, so please share with anyone that you think would benefit!